frostre1997/LiteObject/README.md

 ## Performance Notes

--Lag focuses on reducing visual effects and unnecessary rendering overhead.
+LiteObject focuses on reducing visual effects and unnecessary rendering overhead.

 Results may vary depending on:
 - Hardware specifications